esadozturk/Digit-Recognition/README.md

 # Digit-Recognition
-A project to classify MNIST digits, "hello, world" of machine learning.
+A project to train a model to classify MNIST digits, "hello, world" of machine learning.